yk-liu/yk-liu.github.io/_posts/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons.md

 A more abstract and simpler diagram is often used as below.
 A $\scriptsize\boxed{\substack{\nwarrow\,\,\, \nearrow \newline \diagup \newline \diagup\,\,\,  \diagdown }  }$ diagram represents a anticlockwise exchange, while a $\scriptsize\boxed{\substack{\nwarrow\,\,\,  \nearrow \newline \diagdown \newline \diagup\,\,\,  \diagdown }  }$ represents a counter-clockwise exchange.
 When two lines meet together, two particles are fused together.
 The height indicates the order of fusion like in (a), $a$ and $b$ are fused first.
 Sometimes fusion are omitted to emphasize on the braiding, as is in (c).
 Since an antiparticle travelling forwards in time is indistinguishable from the corresponding particle travelling backwards in time, diagram as (e) is possible.
 However, I am not going to concern such situation in the near future.

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2019-04-13-Introduction-to-QC-and-TQC-Braiding-Anyons/assets/fusion-diagrams.png" alt="Braiding and fusion diagram examples" width="90%">

+# Algebraic Relations Between Diagrams

+## $F$-Matrices

+To have a better understanding of $F$-matrices, we need to consider creating superposition in fusion diagrams.

+As is stated in the last chapter, fusion is much like a measurement.
+If one two particles are considered, there will be no superposition.
+Everything is deterministic.
+There is no room for probabilities of different outcomes.

+> **Side Note**:
+>
+> A measurement of total spin of two spin-$\tfrac12$ particles might yield spin-$1$ or spin-$0$.
+But there is no superposition in this process.

+## $R$-Matrices

+## Pentagon Equations and Hexagon equations

 # Braiding as Quantum Computation